Stochastic Treatment Choice with Empirical Welfare Updating: Numerical simulations

 \subsection{Varying the number of observations}

-To investigate the influence that the number of observations has on the objective function and on empirical welfare risk, we copy each observation in the JTPA Study sample either once or three times, thereby doubling and quadrupling, respectively, the number of individuals in the sample.
+To investigate the influence that the number of observations has on the objective function and on empirical welfare risk, we copy each observation in the JTPA Study sample either once or three times, thereby doubling and quadrupling, the number of individuals in the sample.
 The mechanical effect of this change is to mute the influence of the penalty term in the objective function, without affecting empirical welfare risk.
 The immediate implication is that larger values of the concentration parameter can be sustained, since the penalty due to deviating from the uniform distribution is relatively smaller for every such deviation.

-We plot the objective function and empirical welfare risk for the doubled and quadrupled JTPA Study samples in \cref{AFIG:KAPPAN} (\cpageref{AFIG:KAPPAN}).
+We plot the objective function and empirical welfare risk for the doubled and quadrupled JTPA Study samples in \cref{AFIG:KAPPAN}.
 We observe that increasing the number of observations has the direct effect of decreasing the magnitude of the objective function.
-Moreover, increasing the number of observations also leads to an increase in the optimal value of the concentration parameter, which increases from 1.550 to 1.890 and then to 2.490.
-We emphasise that the optimal mean direction is also not the same across the two cases.
-The intuition here is that an increase in the concentration of the von Mises-Fisher distribution leads to the concentric contour map of the density function becoming more tightly arranged around the mean direction.
-Locating the mean direction closer to the boundary between high and moderate regret regions say, such as where the deterministic assignment rule of Kitagawa \& Tetenov (2018) is located, incurs less of a penalty in this instance since the density function assigns less probability mass to the high regret region than it would for a smaller value of the concentration parameter.
-For the doubled sample, the mean direction is $(0.812,0.577,0.088)$, which translates to an azimuth of $35^\circ$ and an inclination of $85^\circ$, while for the quadrupled sample, the mean direction is $(0.917,0.394,0.053)$, which translates to an azimuth of $23^\circ$ and an inclination of $87^\circ$.
-This compares to an original mean direction of $(0.883,0.442,0.158)$, which translates to an azimuth of $27^\circ$ and an inclination of $81^\circ$.
+Moreover, increasing the number of observations also leads to an increase in $\kappa^{*}$, which increases from 1.550 to 1.890 and then to 2.490.
+We emphasise that $\mu^{*}$ is also not the same across the two cases.
+The intuition here is that an increase in $\kappa$ leads to the concentric contour map of the density function becoming more tightly arranged around $\mu$ (whatever that may be).
+Locating $\mu$ closer to the boundary between high and moderate regret regions say, such as where the deterministic assignment rule of Kitagawa \& Tetenov (2018) is located, incurs less of a penalty in this instance since the density function assigns less probability mass to the high regret region than it would for a smaller value of the $\kappa$.
+For the doubled sample we find that $\mu^{*}=(0.812,0.577,0.088)$, whilst for the quadrupled sample we find that $\mu^{*}=(0.917,0.394,0.053)$.\footnote{ These directions translate (azimuth:inclination) to $35^{\circ}:85^{\circ}$ and $23^{\circ}:87^{\circ}$, respectively, as compared to $\mu^{*}=(0.883,0.442,0.158)$ or $27^{\circ}:81^{\circ}$ in the original sample.}